andrey-lawyer/react-server-side-rendering/README.md

 ## Introduction

-This project, titled "react-ssr," is a server-side rendered React application designed to provide users with dynamic content based on their interactions.
+This project is a server-side rendered React application designed to provide users with dynamic content based on their interactions.
 Leveraging React Router for client-side routing and Express.js for server-side rendering, this application offers a seamless user experience.
+The project was tested on the version node 14.21.3

 ## Features